Peppermint Oreo Balls

 To keep in line with all things peppermint I choose to stuff these oreo balls with peppermint kisses.

-A word of caution: if you top the oreo balls with crushed candy canes and then store the balls in the fridge, the candy canes and outside coating of the balls become sticky.
+If you top the oreo balls with crushed candy canes and then store the balls in the fridge, the candy canes and outside coating of the balls become sticky.
 Doesn’t affect the taste – but I wanted to make it known!

-Peppermint Kiss Oreo Balls
+Peppermint Oreo Balls

-- 1 regular package oreos, about 36 cookies
+- 1 package oreos about 36 cookies

-- 1 package regular cream cheese, 8 oz, softened
+- 1 package regular cream cheese 8 oz, softened

-- Peppermint kisses
+- Peppermint hershey’s kisses

 - Chocolate and/or vanilla almond bark for dipping the oreo balls